 Eleanor Shiori Hughes

-She holds a MA in Asian Studies from the Edmund A. Walsh School of Foreign Service at Georgetown University and a BA in History from Saint Mary's College.
+Eleanor holds a MA in Asian Studies from Georgetown University's Walsh School of Foreign Service and a BA in History from Saint Mary's College in Notre Dame, IN.
 She speaks Japanese.

 A webinar organized by Foreign Policy with experts from both the public and private sector.
 The panelists included Dr. Kelly Fletcher, Bob Kolasky, Brittany Masalosalo, Col. (ret.)
 John Mills, and journalist Maggie Lake as the moderator.
 It was a wide-ranging conversation on assessing the current state of global supply chains while coexisting with the COVID-19 virus.View post